UoA-eResearch/tidy-data/episodes/00-intro.md

 Tidy datasets are those where:

-- Each variable has it's own column.
+- Each variable has its own column.
-- Each observation has it's own row.
+- Each observation has its own row.
 - Each cell contains a single value.

 The idea is to ensure data is s tructured in a way that computers can recognise, in order to use programming languages like R or Python later on.
 We'll cover this more in the next episode.